diferma0151/sample_repo/developers/RepositoryAccess.md

 1. implement per-repository command queue (WIP)
 1. have cmdui (optionally) accept RepoAgent as command runner (WIP)
 1. have RepoWidget use new command runner (WIP)
-1. have all widgets run commands via RepoAgent
+1. have all widgets run commands via RepoAgent (WIP)
 1. move shortname and displayname (WIP)

 long-term: